Automation Technician Training Course Outline

 The program is intended to prepare graduates for career opportunities in the expanding field of industrial automation.
 Upon completion of the program, graduates will be able to design, install, and maintain electronic equipment used in modern industrial processes and work on a wide range of control systems, from the simplest fuses and motors to sophisticated electronic computer interface boards, motor drives, programmable logic controllers, solid-state devices and robotics.

 The program has been developed for adult learners pursuing training through independent study, specifically students who cannot attend college full-time because of work or family commitments.
 No background in Automation is required and there are no post-secondary academic prerequisites, so anyone can get training in this rapidly-growing industry.
 The program includes eighteen modules of interactive curriculum using text, video, 2D and 3D animations, photos, audio clips and interactive lab simulations.
-Pre-tests, interactive exercises, sample exams, and online support prepare you for computer-based final exams.
+Review examples, interactive exercises, practice exams, and online support prepare you for computer-based final exams.
 The average completion time of the eighteen training modules is thirty-two weeks of part-time study.

 The program offers instruction in a wide range of applications and practical examples of automated manufacturing, including both theory and function of digital and industrial electronics, hydraulics/pneumatics, robotic systems, programming languages and alarm management.
 The three main areas of study in the program are electro-mechanical systems, programmable logic controllers (PLCs), and robotics.
 The program also offers instruction in distributed control systems (DCS) and SCADA systems.
 The online course material is delivered using a combination of theory and labs which feature state-of-the-art simulation software (LogixSim).
 LogixSim is a suite of software products that include electronics, PLCs and robotics simulation.